Basilan: Cities

 Isabela, on the northern shore of Basilan Island facing Zamboanga City, is a component city of the province, formerly serving as its capital from 1975 to 2017.
-Originally called Pasangen (rough English translation for "town") by natives, it still hosts the Basilan Provincial Capitol, the Governor's Executive Residence, the provincial offices of the executive departments and line agencies as well as most of the municipal offices of its neighboring municipalities.
+Originally called Pasangen (roughly translated as "town") by natives, it still hosts the Basilan Provincial Capitol, the Governor's Executive Residence, the provincial offices of the executive departments and line agencies as well as most of the municipal offices of its neighboring municipalities.
 In 1848, it was officially renamed Isabela de Basilan, derived from the Spanish fort built on the area where the present Provincial Capitol now stands — Fort Isabella Segunda — which, in turn, was named after Spanish Queen Isabella II.
-It was renamed Isabela Municipality in 1973 and formally as the City of Isabela in 2001.
+It was renamed Isabela in 1973 and formally as the City of Isabela in 2001.
 Isabela votes for provincial officials, shares its tax revenues with the province, and continues to be under the jurisdiction of Basilan for the administration of provincially devolved services and functions.
 However, for regional and statistical purposes, Isabela is grouped under Zamboanga Peninsula.

 Lamitan is the capital, as well as a component city, of Basilan, located on the Basilan island's northeastern coast.
 Most Bangsamoro regional offices that serve the province are located in the city.
 Lamitan was proclaimed as the new capital of Basilan since 2017.
 The locality derives its name from Sultan Kudarat's capital town in the Mindanao mainland — Ramitan.
 The Iranun Sultan built a fortified base in the area to serve as a staging ground for raids on Spanish Zamboanga.
 The native Yakans regarded this as "a place where people from Ramitan stayed" or Kuta Ramitan.
 Eventually, the wooden fortress was razed to the ground by Gov. Gen. Corcuera in 1637.
 Natives just called the place "Ramitan", and substituting 'R' with 'L', the place gradually became known as simply Lamitan.
 In 2007, its status was elevated from a municipality to a city, but was declared unconstitutional by the Supreme Court in 2008, reverting it to being a municipality, until the court overturned its decision in 2011.